Women and Autoimmune Disorders

 According to the National Institutes of Health, women are twice as likely to have peptic ulcers than men.
 Irritable Bowel Syndrome (IBS) also occurs 2 to 6 times more often in women than in men.
 And Inflammatory bowel disease (IBD) which includes both Crohn’s and Ulcerative Colitis is twice as frequent in women than men.
 These statistics all point to a link between the female gut and autoimmunity.

 When a person, male or female experiences emotional stress it elevates adrenalin and cortisol that have a corrosive effect on the health of the gut lining.
 And this gut lining and a healthy balanced microbiome living there are your front line of defense against disease.
 This isn't to say men don't experience relationship stress too, they certainly do.
 Read more here about Relationship Stress May Be Messing With Your Gut.

 Researchers are still investigating why women are more susceptible to autoimmune diseases than men in hopes of finding new ways to prevent, treat, and cure these diseases.
 Among the clinical trials currently underway, some are looking at how women with autoimmune diseases respond during pregnancy, whether endometriosis is an autoimmune disease, and why women with lupus tend to have a higher risk of coronary heart disease ( Here's one good reason why).

 While researchers are doing all that, we at Tumtree Gut Health will continue supporting women and those they love in healing their autoimmune diseases from the inside out, beginning with their leaky gut.
+Leaky gut is present in every case of autoimmune dysfunction, and we know how to fix it.
 We don't need more associative evidence or understanding than we currently have to begin turning these miserable conditions around.